Modelling the Battle of Borodino 1812

 The photo gallery

-Here I show some of the near finished
+Here I show some of the model soldiers grouped by country.

-paint and addition of musket slings & the
+lacking final metallic paint and addition of musket slings &

 Where did it all start?